dgaydukov/cert-aws/sa/files/sa.md

     * share data - create role `CloudWatch-CrossAccountSharingRole` with access to this account cw panel (if you use console it would create cf template which you must run)
     * share organization list - create a role to allow other accounts list accounts inside your org (`organizations:ListAccounts` and `organizations:ListAccountsForParent`)
-    * view cross-account data - just enable to view other accounts dashboard
+    * view cross-account data - just enable to view other accounts dashboard `ScheduleExpression` - you can specify to call some lambda every 1 min or more (cron expression)

 ###### KMS
 Key Management Service - service for generating/storing/auditing keys.
 If you have a lot of encryption it's better to use central key management service.